 Venom – “Fire also hurts us…and shellfish…we’re also lactose intolerant.” * I’m paraphrasing

-This is akin to Venom stating, “Hi, I’m an alien parasite that eats people, but if you want to get rid of me you have two options, sound and fire.”
-There is absolutely no purpose for Venom to volunteer such sensitive information, especially to the two people who are currently racing to the hospital to find a way to remove the symbiote, and that is just one of many clunky moments the film suffers from.
-There could be a 180 minute cut of this film out there that makes some semblance of sense, but the 114 minute version that hit theaters is a garbled mess — to be fair, at times it was at least an entertaining garbled mess.
+This is akin to Venom stating, “Hi, I’m an alien parasite that eats people, but if you want to get rid of me you have two options, sound, and fire.”
+There is absolutely no purpose for Venom to volunteer such sensitive information, especially to the two people who are currently racing to the hospital to find a way to remove the symbiote, and that is just one of many clunky moments in the film suffers from this kind of thing.
+There could be a 180 minute cut of this film out there that makes some semblance of sense, but the 114-minute version that hit theaters is a garbled mess — to be fair, at times it was at least an entertaining garbled mess.
 If the film had been played as hard “R” dark comedy we could have had something special here – with Hardy giving us a blend of Jim Carrey’s The Mask and Bruce Campbell in Army of Darkness – but instead the script consistently kneecapped itself when it should have been going balls-to-the-wall crazy.

 In conclusion, I’ll say that making this Venom movie without even mentioning Spider-Man was a pretty stupid idea, but making a PG-13 Venom standalone movie – where most of the action is muddled and dark – was an inexcusably moronic decision, and is also another example of Tom Hardy’s talents being greatly misused.
 So even though Venom was not the dumpster fire I was worried it would be, and as entertaining as Mr. Hardy was, it’s still another case of Sony Pictures dropping the ball big time, in what seems to be their ongoing mission to shit on the Marvel Universe.